SoftDetective™ User's Guide

 System requirements for SoftDetective

-SoftDetective is designed for Windows 10, 8, 7, Vista, XP, and similar versions of Windows (such as Windows Media Center Edition, etc.).
+SoftDetective is designed for Windows 11, 10, 8, 7 and similar versions of Windows.
 SoftDetective can be used with both 32-bit and x64 editions of Windows: the setup utility automatically installs the 32- or 64-bit executables of SoftDetective, depending on your version of Windows.
 SoftDetective is NOT compatible with Windows 95, 98, Me, Windows NT 4.0, Windows 2000, or any older version of Windows.

 There are no special requirements or recommendations except the obvious one: the better processor and more RAM your computer has, the better SoftDetective will perform.